Simon Tisdall

-Simon Tisdall (born 1953) is a columnist for The Guardian newspaper and an assistant editor of the publication.
+Simon Tisdall (born 1953) is a columnist for The Guardian newspaper and was an assistant editor of the publication.

-Early life

 Tisdall was born in Manchester and educated at Holland Park School in Kensington, one of the first comprehensives.
+Tisdall had attended Dame Allan's School in Newcastle for two years before the family moved south to London.
+His father, John Tisdall, worked for the BBC, and his mother, Mary Pritchard, was a newspaper columnist and BBC radio journalist.

-From 1971 to 1974, he studied history, politics and philosophy at Downing College, Cambridge.
+From 1971 to 1974, Simon Tisdall studied history, politics and philosophy at Downing College, Cambridge.

-Career

-He joined The Guardian in 1979.
-From 1989–94, he was the newspaper's US Editor and White House correspondent.
-From 1994–98, he was Foreign Editor.
-During 1996–98, he was the Foreign Editor of The Observer.

-Political positions
+He joined the Guardian Foreign News Desk in 1978.

 Tisdall has criticised Britain's close ties with Saudi Arabia and British involvement in the Saudi Arabian-led intervention in Yemen.
 In 2018, he wrote that "the UK-Saudi alliance is pernicious, encouraging the worst in both sides, and deeply corrosive of 'our values'.
-May’s main focus is not on the unnumbered Yemeni civilians who continue to die as a result of the Saudi-led, British-backed bombing campaign."
+[Prime Minister Theresa] May's main focus is not on the unnumbered Yemeni civilians who continue to die as a result of the Saudi-led, British-backed bombing campaign."
 Tisdall commends Angela Merkel's "brave, open-door migration policy".

-Tisdall is a proponent of regime change as a political and military tool of Western bloc countries to enforce a change of government or leadership in an opposing or designated enemy country.

 Tisdall wrote that Ethiopia's Prime Minister Abiy Ahmed "should hand back his Nobel Peace Prize over his actions in the breakaway region" of Tigray.

 In 2022, following the Russian invasion of Ukraine, Tisdall called for reforms to the United Nations which included an increase in the number of members of the United Nations Security Council and an end to the permanent members' right of veto.

-Personal life

-He married Alison Kane in 1984 in Ross-on-Wye in Herefordshire.
-They live a few miles west of Bradford on Avon in Wiltshire.
+Tisdall's final column as The Observer's Foreign Affairs Commentator, prior to its acquisition by Tortoise Media, was published on 29 March 2025.

+On 2 November 2025, Tisdall wrote that the most likely successor to U.S. President Donald Trump is either Vice President J.D.
+Vance or Secretary of State Marco Rubio.